-Leslie D. Hale serves as the Chief Financial Officer, Treasurer and Senior Vice President of the Company.
+Leslie D. Hale has served as the Chief Financial Officer, Treasurer and Senior Vice President of the Company since our initial public offering in May 2011 and was promoted to Executive Vice President in 2013.
 Ms. Hale served as chief financial officer and senior vice president of real estate and finance of RLJ Development from 2007 until the formation of the Company.
 Prior to that, she was the vice president of real estate and finance for RLJ Development from 2006 to September 2007 and director of real estate and finance from 2005 until her 2006 promotion.
 In these positions, Ms. Hale was responsible for the finance, tax, treasury and portfolio management functions as well as executing all real estate transactions.
 From 2002 to 2005, she held several positions within the global financial services division of General Electric Corp. including as a vice president in the business development group of GE Commercial Finance, and as an associate director in the GE Real Estate strategic capital group.
 Prior to that, she was an investment banker at Goldman, Sachs & Co.
 Ms. Hale received her Bachelor of Business Administration degree from Howard University and her Master of Business Administration degree from the Harvard Business School.

-Ross H. Bierkan serves as the Chief Investment Officer and Executive Vice President of our Company.
+Ross H. Bierkan has served as the Chief Investment Officer and Executive Vice President of our Company since our initial public offering in May 2011.
 Mr. Bierkan served as a principal and executive vice president of RLJ Development from 2000 until the formation of the Company.
 In this capacity he was responsible for overseeing approximately \$4.0 billion of real estate acquisitions.
 Previously, Mr. Bierkan was a co-founder of The Plasencia Group, a hospitality transaction and consulting group, and from 1993 to 2000 served as its vice president, with responsibility for providing market studies, property analyses and investment sales for institutional hotel owners.
 Before co-founding The Plasencia Group, Mr. Bierkan worked with Grubb and Ellis Real Estate, a commercial real estate brokerage firm.
 From 1982 to 1988, he held various operational and sales management positions for Guest Quarters Hotels (now the Doubletree Guest Suites).
 Mr. Bierkan also serves on the advisory boards for Springhill Suites by Marriott and Hyatt Summerfield Suites.
 Mr. Bierkan received his Bachelor of Arts degree from Duke University.